It’s guaranteed you’ll have to pay taxes on your business income. But the good news is that you have some control over how much you pay.

 Mileage and vehicle expenses

-Annually, Americans take more than 400 million business trips every year and 81% of trips are taken by vehicle.
-Luckily you have two options for deducting these costs from your taxes: the actual expenses method and the standard mileage method.
+You have two options for deducting mileage and vehicle costs from your taxes: the actual expenses method and the standard mileage method.

 The Actual Expense Method